Foundations of geometric approximate group theory: Quasi-isometric quasi-actions (qiqacs)

 If $\rho$ is a $(K_k, C_k, C_k')$-qiqac, then $\widetilde{\rho}_Y(g)$ will be a $(K_k, C_k + \sigma_k, C_k' + \sigma_k)$-quasi-isometry of $Y= Y_1$.
 Moreover, if $h \in \Lambda^l$ and $y \in Y$, then we have

 which is bounded by some constant depending on $k$ and $l$.
 This shows that $\widetilde{\rho}_Y$ is a qiqac.
-Since this construction generalizes Construction \ref{Quasirestriction2} we still refer to $\widetilde{\rho}_Y$ as a \emph{quasi-restriction} of $\rho$ to $Y$. \end{construction} Note that Construction \ref{Quasirestriction2} applies in particular to quasi-orbits.
+Since this construction generalizes Construction \ref{Quasirestriction2} we still refer to $\widetilde{\rho}_Y$ as a \emph{quasi-restriction} of $\rho$ to $Y$. \end{construction} In view of Remark \ref{QuasiActionRemarks}.(ii) we are now able to restrict any given qiqac of $(\Lambda, \Lambda^\infty)$ to an arbitrary $\Lambda$-quasi-orbit.
+This construction will become important very soon (see Section \ref{SecLeftRegular}, in particular Construction \ref{PreLeftRegular}).